 Most pertinently, how does this, to use one of the terms that describes it, regenerative agriculture research, square with the high profile Grazed and Confused report, led by Dr Tara Garnett of the Food Climate Research Network?
 This report considered 300 studies and found extensive grazing at best can remove between 20% and 60% of the greenhouse gas emissions it produces.
-Much can – and should be said about this study, which, among other things, emphasises other regenerative practices not involving livestock, and also points to the papacy of animal protein produced from extensive grassland compared to other sources.
+Much can – and should be said about this study, which, among other things, emphasises other regenerative practices not involving livestock, and also points to the paucity of animal protein produced from extensive grassland compared to other sources.

 These are the questions to which we turn next, in considering where now for 4p1000.

 Of course, sustainable farming is not just about climate change.
 Indeed, “one could argue that it is precisely this ‘single issue’ approach to investigating problems and solutions that has got us into the mess we’re in in the first place”.
 And who better than Tara Garnett of FCRN to say this?